oracle/coherence-js-client/README.md

 This means that different sessions using different serializers may connect to the same server endpoint.
 Typically, for efficiency the client and server would be configured to use matching serialization formats to avoid deserialization of data on the server but this does not have to be the case.
-If the server is using a different serializer for the server side caches it must be able to deserialize the client's requests, so there must be a serializer configured on the server to match that used by the client.
+If the server is using a different serializer for the server-side caches it must be able to deserialize the client's requests, so there must be a serializer configured on the server to match that used by the client.

 > NOTE: Currently, the Coherence JavaScript client only supports JSON serialization